Fujifilm X-T20 versus Olympus E-M5 II

 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

 If the count of individual advantages (bullet points above) is taken as a guide, the X-T20 comes out slightly ahead of the E-M5 II (9 : 8 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the X-T20 or the E-M5 II handle or perform in practice.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X-T20 and the E-M5 II in practical situations.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-T20 (⇒ rgt)||HiRec||82/100 Silver||5/5||..||4.5/5||2017||899||latest||check|